Statistics on things like knitting over time, stats on the health benefits of knitting and knitting trends.

 3. United Kingdom

-Just in case you were wondering, the United States is in 8th place.
+(The United States is in 8th place.)

 5 Most Popular Search Terms For Knitting